aa1874/Chouverse/index.md

 #### General
 The Chouverse is beyond just one universe: it's a multiverse.
 A collection of universes.
 Timelines.
 Too many civilizations.
 Some went postorganic (aka: went into singularity).
 Most haven't or don't want to yet.

-Some of those civilizations are AGI (artificial general intelligence) civilizations, or civilizations led by AGIs--known as AI nations--some off them being led by benevolent AGIs, others are malevolent.
+Some of those civilizations are AGI ([artificial general intelligence](http://en.wikipedia.org/wiki/Artificial_general_intelligence)) civilizations, or civilizations led by AGIs--known as AI nations--some of them being led by benevolent AGIs, others are malevolent.

 In some areas, there might be wars and invasions.